BluejayTay/movie_app/README.md

 # Groovie

 Groovie is an app for discovering movies using The Movie Database API.
 Users can see top-rated movies, popular movies, or search by title.
 Once a user logs in, they can  access the Watchlist and Review features of Groovie.
-Watchlists are edited by adding or removing movies via the ubiqutous "- Watchlist" and "+ Watchlist" buttons, and are sorted by each movie's priority level(Low, Medium, High) that can be changed by the user at any time in their "Watchlist" section.
-Reviews are composed and posted directly on the movie's info page to be shared with others and can be edited/removed by the user in their "Reviews" section.
+Watchlists are edited by adding or removing movies via the ubiqutous "- Watchlist" and "+ Watchlist" buttons.
+Watchlists are sorted by each movie's priority level(Low, Medium, High), which can be changed by the user in their "Watchlist" section.
+Reviews are composed and posted directly on the movie's info page to be shared with others and can be edited/removed by the user.

 See the [deployed app](https://evening-peak-95794.herokuapp.com)